 As it was held in May the weather was just incredible and allowed us to take many beautiful photos I’ll be sharing with you.

-This wax museum is not as big as the ones I visited before in Washington or London, but it has great variety of figurines.
-At that time they had special witch theme and many attractions inside were related to this topic.
-We even got fortune-teller to read from our palms!
-To be fair she didn’t tell me anything specific but it was still very interesting experience.
-We took many pictures and had great time in there:
+This wax museum is not as big as the ones I visited before in Washington or London, but it has a great variety of figurines.
+At that time they had a special witch theme and many attractions inside were related to this topic.
+We even got a fortune-teller to read from our palms!
+To be fair she didn’t tell me anything specific but it was still a very interesting experience.
+We took many pictures and had a great time there:

-Later on we took a walk through Wenceslas Square and stopped at shopping centre Palladium for dinner.
-As the day was ending me and my old roommate went to train station and we took train to my “home” town Hradec Kralove and we spend another day there.
+As the day was ending me and my old roommate went to the train station and we took the train to my “home” town Hradec Kralove and we spend another day there.

 I love Prague very much and I’ve been there many times after this.
 I’ll be sharing my other experiences in other articles.